varnishcache/homepage/R1/source/index.rst

 2019-02-11 - Maintenance release: Varnish Cache 4.1.11
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+We are happy to announce the release of :ref:`rel4.1.11`.

 This maintenance release is recommended for all users of 4.0 and 4.1 versions,
 and contains several bug fixes.
 More information is available in the
 `Change log <https://github.com/varnishcache/varnish-cache/blob/4.1/doc/changes.rst>`_